Callum Dolan: Career

-After playing youth football for Manchester United, Blackburn Rovers and Bury, Dolan signed for Stockport Town in November 2018 before moving on to Altrincham in February 2019.
+Early career

+Dolan started his youth career at Manchester United, where he spent seven years in the Academy Programme as a schoolboy.
+He was released by Manchester United towards the end of the 2016–17 season and subsequently signed for Blackburn Rovers, playing two games in the U18 Premier League.
+He signed a scholarship on the YTS programme for the 2017–18 season but left by mutual agreement in 2018.
+He then later played for Bury in the Alliance U18 League and also trained with the first team.
+Dolan dropped into Non-League and men's football when he signed for North West Counties Football League Division One South side Stockport Town in November 2018.
+He was rewarded with the Player of the Month award in December 2018, having numerous goals and Man of the Match awards.
+He transferred to National League North Altrincham in February 2019 and made his debut as a substitute against Curzon Ashton.
+He only played four times for the club as they finished in 5th position and qualified to the play-offs, but were defeated by Chorley in the semi-final.
+In July 2019, he featured in a pre-season friendly for EFL League One side Burton Albion against Matlock Town whilst on trial.

+Oldham Athletic

 He turned professional with Oldham Athletic in August 2019, signing a one-year deal, with the option of a further year.
 He had scored against the Latics in a pre-season friendly for Ashton United and had also featured against them for Stockport County.
 He made his professional debut a week later in the 3–2 EFL Trophy Group Stage win over Liverpool U21 at Boundary Park, replacing Urko Vera as a second-half substitute.
 On 30 August 2019, he was sent out on a one-month rolling loan to Northern Premier League Premier Division side Ashton United, where he went on to make two appearances.
 On 27 September 2019, his contract at Oldham was terminated following his young offender institution sentencing.
 The club commented, "Following the police investigation and sentencing the club were left with no other alternative than to terminate his contract due to the seriousness of the offences".